Epsom Salt for Christmas Cactus – When and How to Use

 Cool temperatures and short daylight episodes will make the Christmas cactus bloom profusely.

-Christmas cactus prefers bright indirect sunlight; therefore, place it on a north or eat-facing window except when you are forcing the formation of flower buds in mid-October to December.
+The Christmas cactus prefers bright, indirect sunlight; therefore, place it on a north or east-facing window except when you are forcing the formation of flower buds in mid-October to December.

 Growth increases when daytime temperatures are between 70 and 80 degrees Fahrenheit and night temperatures are between 55 and 65 degrees.

-Unlike other desert cactuses that are tolerant to drought, the Christmas cactus need constant moisture to thrive but not waterlogged soil.
+Unlike other desert cacti that are tolerant of drought, the Christmas cactus needs constant moisture to thrive, but not waterlogged soil.
 Christmas cactus root rot is a fatal condition caused by overwatering.

-Watering the cactus only when the top inch of the soil feels dry to the touch.
-Additionally, place the plant on a pebble tray half filled with water to boost humidity levels in dry air environments.
+Water the cactus only when the top inch of the soil feels dry to the touch.
+Additionally, place the plant on a pebble tray half-filled with water to boost humidity levels in dry air environments.

-When flowers have completely faded, prune your Christmas cactus.
+When the flowers have completely faded, prune your Christmas cactus.
 Removing a few stem sections encourages branching and growth.
-You may root the cut segments to produce more plants you can gift your friends and family.
+You may root the cut segments to produce more plants, which you can gift to your friends and family.

-Although Christmas cacti like to be root bound, the rootball may eventually outgrow the pot.
+Although Christmas cacti like to be root-bound, the rootball may eventually outgrow the pot.
 It forces the roots to entangle and stop taking up water and nutrients as needed.
-You’ll have to repot the Christmas cactus in a slightly bigger pot after every two years to avoid this problem.
+You’ll have to repot the Christmas cactus in a slightly bigger pot every two years to avoid this problem.

 Final Thought